Revised March 8, 2023

 In this part we’ll discuss general issues regarding cases.
-See Part Two for detailed information about specific cases as it pertains to keyguards.
+All About Cases, Part Two has been replaced by How to Identify an iPad Case, which contains detailed information about over 400 different iPad cases and their attachments for keyguards.

 So with that in mind we’re going to tell you a little bit of what we’ve learned about cases in general, some of the cool ways we have of attaching keyguards to iPad cases, and then the details of some of the most often used cases and how they facilitate keyguards.

 We place cases in two general categories which we call foam cases and rigid cases.
 We don’t have a favorite type.
 We think you need to determine which type of case is best for your end users.
 Here’s a little bit about the differences, advantages and shortcomings.

 Foam cases are the elastic ones with no hard shell, regardless of whether they’re made out of actual foam.
 Some are firm and others are spongy, but they all protect the iPad by absorbing shock with their padding, like the airbags in your car.
 They generally fit all around and behind the iPad and are attached by being stretched around the edges of the iPad.
 They usually have openings for cameras, volume buttons, etc., and are generally cut to expose the home button.
 Foam cases are generally the least expensive, and are sometimes not very well made, though even the saddest looking ones still provide good protection.